whitneyburton/portfolios/students/1703-back/Carl-Richmond/20170420-Carl-Richmond-m1.markdown

 ## Areas of Emphasis

-I wanted to start out by saying I have absolutely loved my experience so far at Turing.
+I wanted to start out by saying I have absolutely loved my experience at Turing so far.
 I came here, all the way from Canada, because this program was the only one that seemed hard enough to be legitimate.
+The grind that has been Module 1 has been wonderful and I feel like I have learnt so much.
+Working 14 hour days for 6 weeks has brought me from knowing nothing to being one question away from finishing Headcount.

+I came here to learn the technical side of software development and to eventually pair that with the business side that I have been studying for years, and I feel really confident that after 6 more months of this that I will have the skills I came here for.

+I really love the community atmosphere of Turing and I think this organization has a lot of potential to expand, and I am excited to see what is in store in Module 2!

 ## Self-Assessment Scores